 On-Premise LIMS

 An on-premise LIMS is installed directly on the laboratory’s servers and offers full control over data security and system customization.
-Labs can design the system to meet their specific needs and manage the system in-house.
+Labs can tailor the system to suit their own requirements and operate the system themselves.

 Benefits: